 - B.A., Bowling Green State University, 1999

-Dr. Clayton D. Peoples is an Associate Professor in the Department of Sociology.
-He is also the Director of the School of Social Research and Justice Studies and is on the faculty of the Interdisciplinary Social Psychology Ph.D.
-Program.
-Clayton earned his Ph.D. in Sociology from Ohio State University in 2005, and has been at the University of Nevada, Reno, since then.
+Dr. Clayton D. Peoples is an associate professor in the Department of Sociology.
+He is also the director of the School of Social Research and Justice Studies and is on the faculty of the interdisciplinary social psychology Ph.D. program.
+Clayton earned his Ph.D. in sociology from Ohio State University in 2005, and has been at the University of Nevada, Reno since that time.

-Clayton has published a number of scholarly articles in peer-reviewed journals (e.g. The Sociological Quarterly; Crime, Law, and Social Change; Sociological Forum), and his papers have won awards from sections of the American Sociological Association (e.g. the Section on Peace, War, and Social Conflict).
-Clayton has also been awarded competitive fellowships (e.g. Presidential Fellowship at Ohio State; Edmond J. Safra Lab Fellowship at Harvard University) and grants (e.g. Congressional Research Award from the Dirksen Congressional Center).
+Clayton has published a number of scholarly articles in peer-reviewed journals (e.g. The Sociological Quarterly, Crime, Law, and Social Change and Sociological Forum), and his papers have won awards from sections of the American Sociological Association (e.g. the Section on Peace, War, and Social Conflict).
+Clayton has also been awarded competitive fellowships (e.g. Presidential Fellowship at Ohio State and Edmond J. Safra Lab Fellowship at Harvard University) and grants (e.g. Congressional Research Award from the Dirksen Congressional Center).

 - Peoples, Clayton D. and James E. Sutton.
 2015.
 Congressional Bribery as State-Corporate Crime: A Social Network Analysis.
 Crime, Law, and Social Change 64:103-25.